samuelludwig/BugMe/README.md

 # BugMe
-app using todoist api to send audio notifications if I am late to complete a task
+App using todoist api to play audio on my desktop if I am late to complete a task.